 - Add dimensions to the orthographic views of a solid model using the automated capabilities of a CAD package and obtain a scaled hard copy

 - Create assemblies of special purpose and standard part models using the automated capabilities of a CAD package and obtain a scaled hard copy

 - Apply reverse engineering to create a CAD database of a multipart, mass-produced consumer product.

 If you believe you have sufficient knowledge in CAD, graphics design, etc., please fill out the ME 105 Challenge Exam Application.
 Please see the top of the page for upcoming test administration dates and application deadlines.

 Upon receiving notification of your approval from the MBE Department, students must fill out a Credit for Prior Learning form.
 Students confirm their registration for the Challenge Exam by bringing the Credit for Prior Learning form and a check for $50 (payable to the MBE Department) to the MBE Department office, ENGR 201.

 Students must bring the Credit for Prior Learning form including verification of fee payment to the exam.
 The MBE Department will keep the form until the exam is graded.

+Students must receive a grade of 75% or higher to pass the Challenge Exam.
 Students will be notified of their pass/fail status and receive a signed Credit for Prior Learning form from the MBE Department no later than the notification date shown above.
 Students receiving a passing grade must submit this form to the Registrar’s office to obtain credit for ME 105.
 Student who do not pass the Challenge Exam will need to successfully complete ME 105 to obtain credit.

 If you need more information or clarification, please direct your questions to AdviseME@boisestate.edu.